Frequently Asked Questions

 What if my event is running late or overtime?

-Musicians may have other performances booked after your event, so it is important to stay on schedule.
+Musicians may have other performances booked after your event, so it is important to stay on schedule as much as possible.

 Per the Contract: “If the Event is late in starting by more than 15 minutes, or if Musicians are requested to continue playing beyond the time stated above, and Musicians agree to extend the time, Musicians will EACH be compensated an additional $50 for every 15 minutes past the originally set time.”